Surekha47/Phylogenetic_analysis_using_MEGA/README.md

 D  0   0   0   0

 #Round 1
-#Step 1: Compute r'i for each terminal node using the below formula (i = A/B/C/D).
+#Step 1: Compute r'i for each terminal node using the below formula (i = A/B/C/D) (r'i = total distance of taxon i to all other taxa in the matrix).

 r'i = Summation(Di,j)/(n-2)      # n = number of taxa, i and j are two taxa. r'A = D(A,B)+D(A,C)+D(A,D)/(4-2) = 17+21+27 = 32.5
-Similary compute r'i for each node. d  A   B   C   D   r'
+Similarly compute r'i for each node. d  A   B   C   D   r'
 A  0   17  21  27  32.5
 B  0   0   12  18  23.5
 C  0   0   0   14  23.5
 D  0   0   0   0   29.5

-#Step 2: Compute d'i,j for each terminal node using the below formula.
+#Step 2: Compute d'ij for each terminal node using the below formula (d'ij = neighbor joining criterion).
-d'ij = dij-r'i-r'j
-d'AB = dAB-r'A-r'B = 17-32.5-23.5 = -39
+d'ij = dij-r'i-r'j (dij = observed pairwise distance) d'AB = dAB-r'A-r'B = 17-32.5-23.5 = -39
 Similarly compute d'ij for each node. d'   A   B   C   D